ankitgtron/FoodieFusion/README.md

 1. **Heroku/AWS**
    - **Why:** Provides scalable hosting for web applications.
    - **Use Case:** Deploying the backend, frontend, and database services to a live environment.

 ---

+# Project Structure for Feature Implementation
+This project is structured to ensure a systematic and incremental development process.
+Each week builds upon the previous deliverables, enabling a smooth transition from basic functionalities to advanced features.

+---

+**NOTE:**
+Participants are encouraged to customize the user interface and incorporate additional features into the application.
+These modifications allow participants to demonstrate creativity, improve usability, and enhance the functionality of the project.
+Such enhancements align with the project’s objective of fostering innovative thinking while providing a personalized learning experience.

+---